Start9Labs/documentation/site/source/user-manual/backups/backup-create.rst

 #.
 Fill in the following fields:

     * Hostname - This is the hostname of the machine that your folder or drive is located on
     * Path - This is the directory path to the shared folder.
-If you setup Samba yourself (Linux), this may be the name of the share in your samba config file and not the path.
+If you configured Samba yourself (Linux), this is the ``comment`` (name of the share in your samba config file) and not the path.
     * Username - This is the user on the remote machine that you used to create the shared directory
     * Password - This is your user (from above) password